qaim-b/robotic-system-HRI/README.md

-# 🤖 Emotion-Aware and Memory Turtlebot3 Dialogue System
+# 🤖 Emotion-Aware and Memory-Allocated Turtlebot3 Dialogue System

 ## 🚀 Project Goal
 This project builds a robot that can: